Last Reviewed: Fri, Feb 4, 2022

 Learn the five factors that determine what residents of District of Columbia will pay for health insurance under the Affordable Care Act

-If you missed the Affordable Care Act (Obamacare) deadline in District of Columbia, you may still be able to get covered.
-Here's what you should know.
+If you miss the Affordable Care Act (Obamacare) deadline in District of Columbia, you may still be able to get covered.